noahzeldin/dissertation/reception_analysis.md

 ### Group dfm’s by General Political Orientation (GPO)

 **GPO** or “general political orientation” is a variable included in the original data set and is used extensively in the later analyses.
-Since it is lost in the creation of **dfm**’s, it must be added back in, using the `groups` function in **quanteda**.
+It must be added back int dfm’s, using the `groups` function in **quanteda**.

 Here, we group the data by both piece and GPO, which results in 8 groups total.